Surya-LR/DataWarehousing_SSIS_DAX/README.md

 ## Data and full report

-The data is from the NorthWind added here as an Excel sheet *' Data_Warehouse_NorthWind'* and all the creation process is detailed in the attached pdf report *'DataWarehouse_SSIS_DAX'*
+The data is from the NorthWind added here as an Excel sheet *( Data_Warehouse_NorthWind)*.
+The Northwind data contains the sales data for a fictitious company called Northwind Traders, which imports and exports specialty foods from around the world.
+The process involved is detailed in the attached pdf report *(DataWarehouse_SSIS_DAX)*

 The task is split into two sections.